Henry Winkler: 1963–1970: Emerson College and Yale School of Drama

-1967–1970: Yale School of Drama

 During his senior year at Emerson, Winkler decided to audition for the Yale School of Drama.
 Although his then-undiagnosed dyslexia led to his forgetting the Shakespearean monologue he was supposed to perform, forcing him to improvise, Winkler was still admitted to the M.F.A. program in 1967.

-He appeared in They Told Me That You Came This Way; Any Day Now, Any Day Now; and The Bacchae (as a member of the chorus).
+Winkler appeared in They Told Me That You Came This Way; Any Day Now, Any Day Now; and The Bacchae (as a member of the chorus).
 During the summers, he and his Yale classmates stayed in New Haven and opened a summer stock theater called the New Haven Free Theater.
 They performed various plays including Woyzeck, where he portrayed the title role, and Just Add Water for improv night.
 He also performed in the political piece, The American Pig at the Joseph Papp Public Theater for the New York Shakespeare Festival in New York City, with classmates James Keach, James Naughton, and Jill Eikenberry.
 In addition, he also appeared in a number of Yale Repertory Theatre productions while still a student, including, The Government Inspector, The Rhesus Umbrella, Don Juan, Endgame, and The Physicists.
 He also appeared in Sweeney Agonistes and Hughie.
 Winkler would later credit his time at Yale as critical to his future success.

 Out of his original cohort of 25 actors at Yale, Winkler was one of 11 who graduated when he received his MFA in 1970.
 Over two decades later, in May 1996, he served as the Senior Class Day Speaker for Yale University's graduating seniors.